 Lamu Island is located at the northeast of Mombasa.
 It is one of the UNESCO World Heritage Site because of its amazing buildings which have the influences from Arab, Europe, and India.
 It is found of spotting the Swahili feature in the site.

-It hosts a fantastic variety of Kenya safari that includes cats, birds, as well as monkey species.
+It hosts a fantastic variety of safari in Kenya that includes cats, birds, as well as monkey species.

 If you have ever seen the classic postcard scene of Kenya, it features the snow-capped peak of Kilimanjaro.
 Not far away from that, the herds of elephants strolling across.
 It is easy to spot its breath-taking view.

 Coast and islands have been the secluded place in the Indian Ocean.
 The reefs are fantastic here.
 You could also check its white sands.
 It also offers archaeological sites and the sway beaches.

 The Great Rift Valley